twolfson/karma-electron/README.md

 npm install karma-electron electron
 ```

-Then, configure the module in one of the following fashions:
+Then, configure the module with the following:

 ### No Node.js integration
 **Note:** Due to `electron@12` `postMessage` limitations, we set `BrowserWindow#webPreferences.nativeWindowOpen` to `true` by default (see [#50][] for more info)